Explainer

 While the student protests of the late 1960s also forced a number of K-12 schools to launch courses in African American, Native American, Latinx and other ethnic studies, many students still go through high school graduation with limited or no exposure to this information.
 In the wake of George Floyd’s murder, a wave of state legislation spurred increased attention to Black history and ethnic studies of all kinds.

 The recent calls from conservatives to “ban critical race theory” are pushing the political pendulum away from African American studies in many states and districts.
-As of February 2023, nearly 20 state legislatures are considering educational gag orders that prevent teachers from discussing race and other sensitive topics in the classroom.
+As of March 2024, more than 36 states have introduced or passed educational gag orders that limit classroom discussion of race, gender, and other so-called divisive concepts, according to PEN America.

 If the College Board Caved, It Wasn’t to DeSantis